mpimp-comas/2022_grigalunas_smo_anta/README.md

     e.g.: `ln -s <path-to-this-repo>/jupy_tools <path-to-conda-env>/lib/python3.9/site-packages/`
 (I actually prefer this to using setuptools, because a simple git pull will get the newest version).

-1. Activate the environment to run the Notebooks and scripts:
-    `conda activate smo`

 ## jupy_tools
 ### `utils`